akeneo/pim-helpcenter/content/md/first-steps/manage-data-quality.md

 :::

 :::info
-To save you time, in addition to the manual ways, Akeneo PIM searches all words used in your product data (in text, text area attributes and attribute and option labels.
-If a word that counts a minimum of 3 letters is found at least 10 times, then this word will be automatically added to your personal dictionary.)
+To save you time, in addition to the manual ways, Akeneo PIM searches all words used in your product data (in text, text area attributes and attribute and option labels).
+If a word that counts a minimum of 3 letters is found at least 10 times, then this word will be automatically added to your personal dictionary.
 :::

 ## Locales dictionary